Scobey (soil)

 Scobey soil is the state soil of Montana.
-It is named for the town of Scobey, and although Scobey is in far northeast Montana, the soil type is found in the "Golden Triangle" area of North-Central Montana, bounded by Great Falls, Havre, and Conrad.
+It is named for the town of Scobey, and although Scobey is in far northeast Montana, the soil type is found in the Golden Triangle of North-Central Montana, bounded by Great Falls, Havre, and Shelby, along the Interstate 15, US 87, and US 2 corridors.

 Scobey soil consists of very deep, well drained soils on till plains, hills, and moraines.
 It is known for its productivity for farming wheat.